-Prior to carrying out activities in a category C environmentally sensitive area, the holder of the environmental authority must consult with the relevant administering authority.
-If it is determined through consultation that additional conditions are necessary, the holder must comply with those conditions.
+A13: The holder of the environmental authority must not carry out activities in a category A or B environmentally sensitive area.
+Prior to carrying out activities in a category C environmentally sensitive area, consult with the relevant administering authority and the Department of Environment and Heritage Protection.
+If it is determined through the consultation that additional conditions are necessary, comply with those conditions.

-Note 20 - For information on environmentally sensitive areas refer to Appendix 3 -Environmentally Sensitive Areas.
+Note 20 - For information on environmentally sensitive areas refer to Appendix 3.

-A14: The holder of the environmental authority must not carry out activities within 100m of an identified historical, archaeological or ethnographic site.
+A14: The holder of the environmental authority must not carry out activities within 100m of a Historical, Archaeological or Ethnographic Site.

 Note 21 - Refer to the Aboriginal Cultural Heritage Register established under the Aboriginal Cultural Heritage Act 2003 and the Queensland Heritage Act 1992.
-Prior to carrying out any activities on the mining lease, the holder of the environmental authority should consult with the administering authority if a site has the potential to be designated as a historical, archaeological or ethnographic site.
+Prior to carrying out any activities on the mining tenement, the holder of the environmental authority should consult with the administering authority if a site has the potential to be designated as a historical, archaeological or ethnographic site.